 The Internet of Things (IoT), you know, connects physical devices to the Internet allowing them to collect and exchange data.
 In the future of agriculture, IoT can also be used to monitor soil and climate conditions, track livestock (in areas where it is still used for agricultural operations), optimize irrigation and much more.

-A greenhouse in Ecuador, the "Invernadero Alexander", has pioneered the industry.
-This project it used two open-source IoT operating systems, FreeRTOS and RIOT, and combined them with an ESP32 module, a Raspberry Pi 3 microcomputer, and humidity and temperature sensors to automate growing processes and measure soil moisture in real time.
+A greenhouse in Ecuador, the “Invernadero Alexander”, was a pioneer in the sector.
+This project used two open source IoT operating systems, FreeRTOS and RIOT, and combined them with an ESP32 module, a Raspberry Pi 3 microcomputer, and humidity and temperature sensors to automate growing processes and measure soil moisture in real time.
 Result?
 Superior quality products and satisfied customers.

-Not only that: the IoT has allowed the invernadero to plan execution times and concurrent activities, improving all the efficiency of the cultivation process.
+Not only that: the IoT has allowed the invernadero to plan execution times and concurrent activities, improving the entire efficiency of the cultivation process.

-In summary: beyond our approach "augmented" by technology, the same devices will "talk" to each other to help us out.
-With a particular eye to wine production and in general to all crops that need very careful control of various parameters.
+In summary: beyond our approach "augmented" by technology, the devices themselves will "talk" to each other to give us a hand.
+With a particular focus on wine production and in general on all crops that require very careful control of various parameters.

 Genomics and biotechnology